gerdhaeusler/gerdhaeusler.github.io/README.md

-##  Prof. Dr. Gerd Häusler, University of Erlangen-Nürnberg
+#  Prof. Dr. Gerd Häusler, University of Erlangen-Nürnberg
 ## Publications 2021-2015
+## most relevant publications
 ## The pdf documents may be downloaded only for personal use.
 No commercial use is permitted.

 [Youtube Channel](https://www.youtube.com/user/Osmin3D)